mulkyasa/firbase-graphql-phonebook/README.md

-# firebase-graphql-phonebook
+# Firebase GraphQL Phonebook
-Create a simple phonebook app using ReactJS, Redux, Firebase and GraphQL
+Create a simple phonebook app using ReactJS, Redux, Apollo, Firebase and GraphQL